espressif/esp-hosted/README.md

 ##### 4.1.3 Third Party Components
 Third components such as following are essential for end to end working of ESP-Hosted Solution.
-Implementation or porting of these third party compoenent is not in scope of this project.
+Implementation or porting of these third party component is not in scope of this project.
 * TCP/IP and TLS stack
 * BT/BLE stack
 * UART driver